NicoleEic/Brain_and_Code/network/README.md

 * Open the GUI by running the script:
     - `python GreekMythology.py`

-* Example visualiz scation with default selection of nodes:
+* Example visualization with default selection of nodes:
 ![Example Image](screenshot.png)